daarnolducsd/ep5book/docs/04-week4.md

 ## Conditional Regressions

 So far we have found that Mindspark is effective in increasing test scores in both math and Hindi on average.
-But maybe it is more effective for some students relative to others?
+But maybe it is more effective for some students relative to others.
 In this section, we are going to explore treatment effect heterogeneity.
 Often it is important to understand treatment effect heterogeneity if you are trying to understand how this treatment will work in other settings.
 For example, would we find different results if this were implemented in an all-girls or all-boys school?
 Would we find different results if this were implemented in wealthier neighborhoods?
 Would it be a less useful treatment in areas in which achievement was already high to begin with?
 We can use our existing experiment to see if the treatment effect varies by different characteristics, such as gender, socioeconomic status, and baseline achievement.

 So how do we estimate treatment effect heterogeneity?
 Well, if we want to estimate the treatment effect for females only, for example, then we should restrict our sample to females.
 Then, among this smaller sample of participants, we can estimate the treatment effect.

 The easiest way to implement this idea in Stata is through the use of conditional regressions.
-In this case, the word conditional implies on individuals that meet some certain condition are included in the estimation.
+In this case, the word conditional implies that individuals who meet some certain condition are included in the estimation.

 For example, if we want to estimate the treatment effect in a linear regression framework, but restricted only to females, we can type: